Laravel vs Node.js: Everything You Should Know Before Ratifying Project Backend

 - Neighborhood Lender uses Laravel as the high-performance backend support to serve as a mortgage calculator with a wide range of financial functionalities, making complex mortgage processes more comfortable and straightforward.

 What’s more, you can use Nodejs-based frameworks such as Express, Socket.io, and Meteor.js within it to enhance the backend capability of a project.
 Designed with real-time and push-based architectures, the technology is known to build single-page applications, websites, and backend API services.

 Here are some Market usage stats of Nodejs as a backend technology:

-- StackOverflow Trends has noted an increase in the discussion around Node.js over the last decade covering almost 3.5% of questions.
+- StackOverflow Trends has noted an increased discussion around Node.js over the last decade, covering almost 3.25% of questions as of 2022.

 Use cases of Node.js

 - Streaming web applications